Built in 1806 by John Matson

 Close to Flamborough Lighthouse, there are fine examples of the formation of geological features by cliff erosion.

 The first stage is the formation of gullies where the cliff is weakest, leaving spurs where the rock is more durable.
-Sometimes the gullies continue as caves at the rear, and if the roof of the cave falls in, it can form a blow-hole where spray can shoot out in bad weather.
+Sometimes the gullies continue as caves at the rear, and if the roof of the cave falls in, it can form a blow-hole where spray can shoot out in bad weather. (the example given below was once a blow-hole, but has now collapsed much more and is just a large crater.)

 More often, caves form in the side of the spurs.
 These caves soon break through to form arches.
 Finally, the top of the arch falls, leaving a stack.